Downsizing Before a Move: A Room-by-Room Guide

 At what age do most people downsize their homes?

-Downsizing is a personal choice that is not tied to a certain age range.
+Downsizing is a personal choice not tied to a certain age range.
 However, certain life events may influence the decision to downsize.
 Many people downsize after retirement or when they become empty nesters.
 Others downsize when they experience a change in health or income.

 What should you do if you’re not ready to downsize?